 Delinquency information.

-The Credit Union may at its own discretion include a tear-off coupon or the use of legal-size paper; however this is not required by the rules.
+The Credit Union may, at its own discretion, include a tear-off coupon or the use of legal-size paper; however, this is not required by the rules.

 COUPON BOOKS.

 Coupon Book Qualifications.
-The Credit Union may provide the member with a coupon book for their covered mortgage transaction in accordance with the Mortgage Servicing Rule as long as:
+The Credit Union may provide the member with a coupon book for their covered mortgage transaction in accordance with the Mortgage Servicing Rule, as long as:

 The member has a fixed-rate loan.
 (The Credit Union will send periodic statements to all members who have ARMs);